-Mmmmmm.
-Pork.
-Funny story about this Kalua pork.
-We were in Hawaii a few years ago hanging on the beach in Kauai on a Sunday, when all the locals are out having their weekend Luau.
+I have a funny story about this Kalua pork.
+We were in Hawaii a few years ago hanging out on a gorgeous beach in near Poipu Kauai on a Sunday, when all the locals are out having their weekend Luau.
 All kinds of yummy smells coming from the picnic areas at the beach.
 I adore Hawaiian food, and this was making us really hungry!
 We happened to be near one couple that had some little kids that were playing near our little girl.
 So we started chatting with them.
 The kids hit it off with their kids, we hit it off with the adults.
 This is what I love about Hawaii, that Aloha spirit.
-We were asking them what they were cooking etc. The conversation turned to Kalua pork.
-I was saying how it was my favorite dish.
+We were asking them what they were cooking etc. The conversation turned to Kalua pork and I told them how it was my favorite dish.
 Traditional Hawaiian Kalua pig is cooked in an underground oven called an Imu.
 Its basically a 2- 4 foot deep pit dug and filled with kindling and rock, most often lava rock or basalt, and lit on fire.
 It takes a few hours for the kindling to turn to coal and the stones to get to an even heat and once they are ready to cook the pig, leaves are placed on top to steam cook the pork.
 Hawaiians would traditionally use anything from coconut palm fronds to grass to banana leaves.
-The whole pig is then laid on top of the bed of greenery, covered with more leaves or greens then the dirt that was dug out of the pit is used to cover it back up to keep the heat in.
+The prepared whole pig is then laid on top of the bed of greenery, covered with more leaves or greens then the dirt that was dug out of the pit is used to cover it back up to keep the heat in.
 Its cooked at least 8 hours, depending on the size of the pig.
 Similar amount of time it takes to cook a 4-6lb pork shoulder in a crock pot, but without having to dig a hole in your hard and find banana leaves.
 Or climb your neighbors palm tree to harvest leaves.